 Scholars Online is a corporation registered in the state of Washington and identified by the United States Internal Revenue Service as a non-profit educational institution.
 It acts as a data controller because it collects and maintains a limited amount of personal information in the course of providing education support services to its members through its website, email, phone conversations, and written communications.
 Data security is overseen by the Scholars Online technical director and the server system administrator at NuOz IT Services.

 Scholars Online collects no personally identifiable information about visitors to its website unless the visitor creates a membership record or a blog user record.
-A limited amount of site visitation information for pages outside the Scholars Online Moodle is monitored by Google Analytics (such as IP addresses and referral URLs), which may be retained for up to 26 months to allow us to conduct usage analysis and plan for site load, but these are not stored by Scholars Online and all such information is anonymized, that is, details that could be combined with other information to achieve personal identification are removed prior to storage at Google in compliance with United States and European Union GDPR requirements for digital data protection.
+A limited amount of site visitation information for pages outside the Scholars Online Moodle is monitored by Google Analytics (such as IP addresses and referral URLs), which may be retained for up to 26 months to allow us to conduct usage analysis and plan for site load, but these are not stored by Scholars Online and all such information is anonymized, that is, details that could be combined with other information to achieve personal identification are removed prior to storage at Google in compliance with United States and European Union General Data Protection Regulation (GDPR) requirements for digital data protection.

 Scholars Online values the privacy and the safety of all our members and collects personal identification information through its membership forms only to the extent necessary to perform its educational support mission for members.
 We ask that you supply contact and identity information to ensure accurate private communication (addresses and emails), foster educational goals (gender and educational affiliation), comply with legal restrictions (date of birth is required for COPPA and FERPA compliance), and secure accreditation for student work (grade level and projected graduation year are required for accreditation institution annual reports).